swcarpentry/python-novice-inflammation/09-cmdline.md

 > ## Finding particular files {.challenge}
 >
 > Using the `glob` module introduced [earlier](04-files.html),
-> write a simple version of `ls` that shows files in the current directory with a particular suffix:
+> write a simple version of `ls` that shows files in the current directory with a particular suffix.
+> A call to this script should look like this:
 >
 > ~~~ {.python}
 > $ python my_ls.py py